HimesGroup/taffeta/README.md

 If use data from GEO, most GEO phenotype data do not have index information.
 However, FastQC is able to detect them as "Overrepresented sequences".
 Users can tailor the 'Index' column based on FastQC results.
 We provide a file with most updated adapter and primer sequences for FastQC detection.

 An example phenotype file can be found here: **example_files/sample_info_file.txt**.
-Note that column naming is rigid for the following columns: 'Sample', 'Status', 'Index', 'R1', 'R2', 'ERCC_Mix', 'Treatment', 'Disease', 'Donor', because pipeline scripts will recognize these name strings.
-The order of of the columns can be changed.
+Note that column naming is rigid for the following columns: 'Sample', 'Status', 'Index', 'R1', 'R2', 'ERCC_Mix', 'Treatment', 'Disease', 'Donor', because pipeline scripts will recognize these name strings, but the column order can be changed.

 ### Alignment, quantification and QC

-Run **pipeline_scripts/rnaseq_align_and_qc.py** to: 1) trim adapter and primer sequences if index information is available, 2) run FastQC for (un)trimmed .fastq files, 3) align reads and quantify reads mapped to genes/transcripts, and 5) obtain various QC metrics from .bam files.
+1) Run **pipeline_scripts/rnaseq_align_and_qc.py** to: 1) trim adapter and primer sequences if index information is available, 2) run FastQC for (un)trimmed .fastq files, 3) align reads and quantify reads mapped to genes/transcripts, and 5) obtain various QC metrics from .bam files.

 Edit **pipeline_scripts/rnaseq_userdefine_variables.py** with a list user-defined variables (e.g. paths of genome reference file, paths of bioinformatics tools, versions of bioinformatics tools), and save the file under an executable search path.